Graduate Program in Nurse Anesthesia

 College of Applied Studies

 The College of Applied Studies offers a Nurse Anesthesia Program (NAP) leading to a Doctor of Nurse Anesthesia Practice (DNAP) degree.
-The graduate degree curriculum provides advanced study in anesthesiology, pharmacology, anatomy and physiology, chemistry, and an intensive clinical practice culminating in the acquisition of knowledge, skills, and independent critical thinking that are required to practice as a certified registered nurse anesthetist (CRNA).
+The graduate degree curriculum provides advanced study in anesthesiology, pharmacology, anatomy and physiology, chemistry, and an intensive clinical practice culminating in the acquisition of knowledge, skills, and independent critical thinking that are required to practice as a certified registered nurse anesthesiologist (CRNA).
 Each graduate student will be actively engaged in a scholarly inquiry project which will ultimately be presented at the local, state, and/or national level to a body of peers.
-The mission of the Florida State University Nurse Anesthesia Program (NAP) is to advance the human sciences through a philosophy of passion infused scientific education, application of clinical education and practice for the betterment of citizens in the local, national, and global community.
-The program endeavors to motivate and instill dedication to serving public and private health systems through the application of technical expertise underpinned by advanced scientific principles.
-The centrality of character as it manifests itself on the personal, professional, scientific, and community level is a program focal point.
+The mission of the Florida State University Nurse Anesthesia Program is to embrace the advancement of the science of anesthesiology through a philosophy of intensive scientific education, evidence-based practice and application of clinical education to practice for the betterment of citizens in both the local and national communities.
 Exceptional clinical, didactic, and applied research educational experiences are provided to students enabling the development of lifelong habits essential to continued success in the field of nurse anesthesiology.

 Doctor of Nurse Anesthesia Practice Degree Program